 Care Coordination is the prime objective of a COE Case Manager.
-Providers are expected to encourage the member to permit communication with Primary Care Physicians (PCPs) and other behavioral health providers.
+Providers are expected to encourage the member to permit communication with PCPs and other behavioral health providers.
 It is expected that a release of information (consent to release information or Authorization to Use & Disclose Form) will be obtained from the member for both the PCP and other behavioral health providers who may be co-treating the member.
 It is expected that there will be documented evidence of this discussion in the treatment record or refusal if this action is not completed.
+Depending on the makeup of the care management team and provider type, some physical or mental health needs can be addressed on-site without a referral.

 If upon initial assessment physical health factors are identified, it is best practice to assess for the stability of those factors and the member's perceptions as to their ability to self-manage their physical health needs.
 The impact that behavioral and physical health factors have on each other should be discussed along with how these factors may influence treatment.
-If barriers are identified in managing one's physical health needs, the barriers and possible resolution to identified barriers should be reviewed with member and may be considered for inclusion in care planning discussions.
+If barriers are identified in managing one's physical health needs, the barriers and possible resolution to identified barriers should be reviewed with the member and considered for inclusion in care planning discussions.
 Physical health diagnoses, medications and treating providers should be documented within a member's treatment record.
 Providers should encourage members to receive annual physicals.
 Any lab results obtained that may impact treatment, such as psychiatry, should be included in care discussions.
 Magellan may be engaged for assistance in referring members to specialized integrated health programs, either funded by Magellan or through physical health managed care organizations, in which behavioral health and physical health coordination is supported.